osiweb/unified_retro_keyboard/hardware/keyboard-sol-integrated/README.md

 This keyboard with integrated encoder replicates the keyboard on the SOL-20.

 This keyboard has a sibling Sol-20 keyboard without integrated encoder [(here)](../keyboard-sol).
-The two keyboards are identical except for the following difference:
+The two keyboards are identical except for the following differences:

 1. This integrated version places the connector closer to the main board keyboard socket, so the original cable fits more easily.